dungwinux/-blog/_posts/2024-12-22-cpp-functions.md

 }
 ```

 But note that in C and C++, you can cast to a type.
-Which means if an ASCII string is in an executable region (this is important), I can cast it into a function:
+Which means I can cast an ASCII string into a function:

 ```cpp